iDvs/Test-R/README.md

 # Test-R
 Test repo for R-Studio
-I create thi repo for testing R-Studio
+I create this repo for testing R-Studio